DanKrohling/DanKrohling/README.md

 Postdoctoral Researcher at **CONICET / INGAR**

-Professor of Artificial Intelligence & Machine Learning at **UTN**
+Professor of AI, Machine Learning, and Intelligent Systems at **UTN**

-My research has been applied to energy systems, automated negotiation, logistics, industrial processes and intelligent decision-support systems.
+My research has been applied to automated negotiation, energy systems, logistics, industrial processes and intelligent decision-support systems.

 ## Selected Projects